Bullets trump rehab as Asia quickens 'failing' war on drugs

 Small-time users and dealers bear the brunt of unsparing law enforcement that is popular in crime-weary communities.
 In mid-July, as drug war killings escalated in the Philippines, one survey put President Duterte's approval rating at 91 percent.

-Thailand launched an equally popular "war on drugs" in 2003 that killed about 2,800 people in three months.
-But figures show it had no lasting impact on meth supply or demand in Thailand.
+Thailand launched an equally popular "war on drugs" in 2003 that rights activists said killed about 2,800 people in three months, a death toll later halved by a government-appointed inquiry.
+Figures show it had no lasting impact on meth supply or demand in Thailand.

 "The world has lost the war on drugs, not only Thailand," the country's justice minister Paiboon Koomchaya told Reuters in July.